top of page

 How long will the process take?

-The process usually takes about 24 hours split up over the course of two days.
+The process usually takes about 48 hours.
 I usually begin the process on day one, dehydrate overnight and then the next day complete the process.
 For long distance locations outside of my service area I will refer you to another provider.

 How do I obtain my placenta following the birth?